“Is it too late to start social media marketing in 2025?” No. Here’s why.

 YouTube: Authority and Evergreen Search

-YouTube is still unbeatable for long-form, searchable content — and now short-form too.
+YouTube excels in long-form, searchable content and now short-form videos.

 What works now: